gdevashrayee/kickstarter-analysis/readme.md

 ![Line Chart Outcomes by Launch date](./img/img_4.png)

-### Ask 2: Analysis of the percentage of outcomes based on funding goal amounts
+### Ask 2:Analysis of the percentage of outcomes based on funding goal amounts
 As the title suggests, the focus of this section of the analysis is to identify and compare the percentage of successful, canceled and failed plays based on the funding goal amounts.
 In order to move forward, the funding goal amounts were grouped in ranges of certain dollar values.
 A new column on a new worksheet was created that incorporated 12 different ranges of the goal amount, starting from less than $1000 up to anything greater than $50,000.
 These ranges accounted for all the goal amounts associated to the campaigns listed on the original Kickstarter worksheet.

 ![Goal Range](./img/img_5.png)